 Be sure to brush your teeth for two minutes after every meal with a soft-bristled, small-headed toothbrush and fluoride toothpaste.

 We recommend using a powered toothbrush though in order to increase your brushing effectiveness.
 There are many powered toothbrushes out there with a wide range of features and capabilities.
-Here are a few of our favorites:

 Oral-B offers a toothbrush head that is specifically made for brushing around braces which works great and can be used on most of their electric toothbrushes including the 2 above!